 Sea urchins are key species of our coastal ecosystems and can be considered bio-engineers of intertidal and shallow habitats.
-They are voracious grazers responsible for transforming leafy kelp forest in rocky bottoms populated by (“only”) coralline algae and for excavating the characteristic alveolies of our coastline that are home to a great biodiversity of other animals and algae.
+They are voracious grazers responsible for transforming leafy kelp forests in rocky bottoms populated by (“only”) coralline algae and for excavating the characteristic alveoli of our coastline that are home to great biodiversity of other animals and algae.
 Sea urchins are also marine resources of high commercial value.
 Their roe is a gastronomic delicacy appreciated in many regions of the world.
 The common European sea urchin Paracentrotus lividus is the species with the highest commercial value and for this reason the most susceptible to overfishing, with several populations already practically decimated along the Mediterranean.

 In this context, aquaculture appears as an option both to produce roe with high commercial value and juvenile sea urchins, which can be used to repopulate wild populations under intense coastal exploitation and other anthropogenic risks.
 One of the biggest challenges in producing juveniles for repopulation is finding a substrate that offers both shelter and food in the first weeks of life after the small and fragile sea urchins metamorphose.